Mango-information-systems/mango-is-website/source/_posts/introducing-mytagoverflow-top-stackoverflow-tags-dataviz.md

 ---
 layout: blog
 title: Demonstrate your tech skills with facts
-subtitle: Introducing myTagOverflow - a graph of your top stackoverflow tags
+subtitle: Introducing myTagOverflow
-description:
+description: Our newest creation is a free web app that generates a data visualization showing the tags on which you are most active on stackOverflow.
 category: engineering
 date: 2017-08-31 10:58:35
+last-update: 2017-09-04 11:32:00
 language: en
 author: mehdi
 thumbnail: /img/thumbnails/myTagOverflow.png